ASFHyP3/actions/trufflehog/README.md

 A [trufflehog](https://github.com/trufflesecurity/truffleHog) action that looks for secrets in the git commit history back to the last git tag

+This requires you to have:
+* checked out the repository with `fetch-depth: 0` so git tags will be available
+* a [`.trufflhog.txt`](../.trufflehog.txt) at the root of your repository
+* setup python

 ## Usage

 ```yaml